Video visit appointments

-Our internists are experts in care for adults and young adults, age 16 and older.
+Our internists specialize in caring for patients ages 16 and older.
 We see patients at our locations in Anacortes, LaConner, Everett, Mukilteo, Lake Stevens, Marysville, Mill Creek, Shoreline, Silver Lake, Smokey Point and Stanwood.

 Be sure to see your doctor for all your screenings and preventive care to help stop illnesses and injuries (see below).
 These include annual visits, sports physicals and medical help as needed.
 We also care for long-term medical problems like diabetes, hypertension and heart disease.